SMILEY4/ktor-openapi-tools/docs/openapi/working_with_examples/configuring_example_encoding.md

 install(OpenApi) {
     examples {
-        encoder = ExampleEncoder.kotlinx(json)
+        encoder(ExampleEncoder.kotlinx(json))
     }
 }
 ```

-This ensures examples are encoded with the same settings used for actual API responses:
+This ensures examples are encoded with the same settings used for actual API responses.

 ### Custom Encoding